Hotel porters meet and greet guests, answer enquiries, assist with luggage and park guests' vehicles.

 There are no specific requirements for becoming a hotel porter, but a full driver's licence is an advantage.

-Hotel porters gain their skills on the job, and can get credits towards a National Certificate in Hospitality – Porter Services (Level 2) while working.
+Hotel porters gain their skills on the job, and can study towards a New Zealand Certificate in Accommodation (Level 3) while working.

 There are no specific secondary educational requirements to become a hotel porter.
 However, NCEA Level 1 English and maths are preferred.